ocramz/sparse-linear-algebra/README.md

     fromListSM :: Foldable t => (Int, Int) -> t (IxRow, IxCol, a) -> SpMatrix a

-and, in case you are following along in a GHCi session (denoted from now on by `λ>`), you can try it out like this:
+and, in case you have a running GHCi session (the terminal is denoted from now on by `λ>`), you can try something like this:

     λ> amat = fromListSM (3,3) [(0,0,2),(1,0,4),(1,1,3),(1,2,2),(2,2,5)] :: SpMatrix Double